ethereum-optimism/design-docs/op-node-derivers.md

 We believe we do not need runtime plugins as binaries: the Go plugin system is stagnant, and the build complexity expands.
+The Reth execution-extensions feature and the Geth live-tracer are good examples of extensions that are compiled with the node-software, rather than loaded during runtime.

 ### Pre-image Derivers